jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/first-month/HouseCommitteeMinutes.rst

    the meeting.
 5. If and when we have such clarity, we suggest that the meeting and the committee put together some parameters for writing a contract.
 To be able to quickly deliver a contract would greatly increase the chances of the meeting being able to take advantage of opportunities. `Ann`_ agreed to create a list of decisions that we might be able to make in advance.
 We would include a contingency that the building and the “deal” meet with the approval of the meeting.
 6. We went to look at a church built in 1915 at `950 E. Cimarron`_ that is for sale for $95,000.
 It is a pristine, historic building, and we liked it.
 The price is affordable to us, and we can work out financing through the seller.
 It is still in use and we could start meeting there with very little renovation.
-We decided to seek clerk `Ginger Morgan`_’s guidance about bringing this opportunity to the meeting.
+We decided to seek clerk `Ginger Morgan`'s guidance about bringing this opportunity to the meeting.
 Since we have so many conversations about getting a meeting house planned, we wonder if we should just let this opportunity pass.  `Ann`_ will contact `Ginger`_.
 7. Molly will get all this information to Julie and see if our meeting time will work.